Knoblauchpilze/bsgalone/README.md

 Due to the dynamic nature of the tree and the fact that we iterate over it all the time, we can very easily react to a change:

 - we're in idle mode but a target arrives?
-The attack mode will trigger itself on its own because the `PickTarget` node will suddenly return a valid target.
+The attack mode will trigger itself on its own because the `PickTargetNode` will suddenly return a valid target.
 - we're shooting at the enemy but it dies?
 The next iteration will fail to find a target and we go back to idle mode.

 This is much easier than having the AI in a certain state and then having at the very beginning of each state to do something like: